OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-4.md

 npm i @yolkai/next-routes
 ```

-The aim is to create a custom router to have translated url slugs point to the correct page in the pages directory.
+The aim is to create a custom router to take the translated url slugs and point the translated url slugs to the correct page in the pages directory.

 Lets add a `router.js` file in the top level directory and also a `routeMap.js`.

-The `routeMap.js` is very simple, it will be the route map for our application.
+The `routeMap.js` is very simple, it will be where we keep all the translated routes for our application.
 Here, each route needs various properties, required for next-routes are:

 1. The page we want to point the route too
 2. The url pattern we want to match